-Many of our clients often ask how much will be lost to taxes upon death?
-It is a challenge to answer this question in 500 words or fewer, but hopefully this will provide some insight.
-We have included some tips and strategies below to help reduce estate taxes.
+Many of our clients often ask how much will be lost to taxes upon death.
+It is a challenge to try to answer this question in 500 words or less, but hopefully this will provide some insight.
+We have included some tips and strategies below to help reduce estate taxes in B.C.

 There are two main tax burdens when an individual passes away:

-• Probate taxes: Apply to all assets that fall into the estate.
+1. Probate taxes: Applies to all assets that fall into the estate.
 This typically excludes assets in joint names and those with a named beneficiary.
 Probate laws vary across provinces and territories in Canada.

-• Income taxes: In Canada, a person is deemed to have disposed of all assets upon death and subject to income tax.
+2. Income taxes: In Canada, a person is deemed to have disposed of all assets upon death and may be subject to income tax.
 These must be paid upon completing their terminal tax return.

-Generally speaking, when a spouse passes on, the surviving spouse is often the beneficiary and would typically inherit all assets tax-free as a spousal rollover.
-These include real estate, bank accounts and other investments kept in joint names, as well as registered retirement savings plans, registered income funds and tax-free savings accounts that have the surviving spouse named as the beneficiary.
+Generally speaking, when someone passes away, the surviving spouse is often the beneficiary and would typically inherit all assets tax-free as a spousal rollover.
+These include real estate, bank accounts and other investments kept in joint names, as well as registered retirement savings plans (RRSPs), registered retirement income funds (RRIFs) and tax-free savings accounts (TFSAs) that have the surviving spouse named as beneficiary.

-For illustration purposes, let’s consider a scenario in which Jane, a widow with two adult children, passes away with the following assets:
+For illustration purposes, let’s consider a scenario where Jane, a widow, has two adult children and passes away with the following assets:

-Probate in B.C. is approximately 1.4 per cent on all assets that fall into estates valued over $25,000.
-Assets such as RSPs, RIFs, tax-free savings accounts and life insurance with direct beneficiaries generally fall outside of probate.
+Probate tax in B.C. is approximately 1.4 per cent on all assets that fall into estates valued over $50,000.
+Assets such as RRSPs, RRIFs, tax-free savings accounts and life insurance with direct beneficiaries generally fall outside of B.C. probate.

-For Jane's estate, everything except the TFSA and RSP would be subject to probate.
-This would result in 1.4 per cent multiplied by $1.4 million equalling $19,600 that her executor would need to pay prior to distributing the estate.
+For Jane's estate, everything except the TFSA and RRSP would be subject to probate.
+This would result in 1.4 per cent x $1.4 million, equating to $19,600 her executor would need to pay prior to distributing the estate.

 The larger bill comes from Jane's terminal tax return.
 Assuming she passed away on Jan.
 1 and had no pension or other income, she would owe the following:

-• $500,000 RSP is fully taxable despite having named beneficiaries;
+• $500,000 RRSP is fully taxable despite having named beneficiaries